XanaduAI/QHack2023/README.md

 **Prize**:
 - Block of 10 hours on a 127-qubit Eagle processor.
-- [Waiting]

 Sponsored by:
 [QunaSys](https://qunasys.com/en/)

 **Prize**:
 - Two on-site internship positions for one month in Tokyo.
 The salary will be 300.000 yens (~$2.600 USD) and it includes the plane ticket and accommodation.
-- Nintendo Switch / Sony Headset.
+- Nintendo Switches / Sony Headsets.

 Sponsored by:
 [qBraid](https://qbraid.com)